FrancisVila/MFT_convert/content/en/docs/TransferCFT/gettingstarted_intro/my_first_transfer_flow_using_cg/_index.md

 ## Get more information

-Once you understand the basic modes and concepts described in this section, you can add processing, symbolic variables, scripts and more to your transfers using other <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> options and features.
+Once you understand the basic modes and concepts described in this section, you can add processing, symbolic variables, scripts and more to your transfers using other {{< TransferCFT/componentshortname  >}} options and features.
 See the dedicated sections in this document for details on customizing your transfer flows.
 A good place to start is [Transfer Concepts](../../concepts/transfer_command_overview), which presents high-level transfer processing concepts, transfer mode details, and procedural topics.

--   For more information on <span class="mc-variable suite_variables.Central_GovernanceName variable">Central Governance</span>, screen details, checking product status, and so on, please refer to the <span class="mc-variable suite_variables.Central_GovernanceName variable" style="font-style: italic;">Central Governance</span> <span class="mc-variable suite_variables.DocTypeUser variable" style="font-style: italic;">User Guide</span>.
+-   For more information on {{< TransferCFT/centralgovernancename >}}, screen details, checking product status, and so on, please refer to the {{< TransferCFT/centralgovernancename >}} {{< TransferCFT/doctypeuser >}}.
--   For a complete listing of Source and Target parameters, refer to the Transfer CFT to <span class="mc-variable Primary.CG or_UM variable">Central Governance</span> parameter mapping available in the **Central Governance* <span class="mc-variable suite_variables.DocTypeUser variable" style="font-style: italic;">User Guide</span>*.
+-   For a complete listing of Source and Target parameters, refer to the Transfer CFT to parameter mapping available in the **Central Governance* {{< TransferCFT/doctypeuser >}}*.